callpraths/callpraths.github.io/_drafts/geo-feature-study.md

 ## Topological Relationships

-While there are 16 functions in [this section of the _PostGIS_ reference](https://postgis.net/docs/manual-3.2/reference.html#idm11890), all but one are special cases of the most general [ST_Relate](https://postgis.net/docs/manual-3.2/ST_Relate.html) function that determines the [DE-9IM](https://en.wikipedia.org/wiki/DE-9IM) relationship matrix between two geometries.
+There are 16 functions in [this section of the _PostGIS_ reference](https://postgis.net/docs/manual-3.2/reference.html#idm11890), but most are special cases of the most general [ST_Relate](https://postgis.net/docs/manual-3.2/ST_Relate.html) function that determines the [DE-9IM](https://en.wikipedia.org/wiki/DE-9IM) relationship matrix between two geometries.
 _geo_ provides this general function. _libgeos_ also provides this function, but it is not exposed by _geos_.